- Home

 Covering Head (Integrated General Hospital)

-The IGH Programme is also administering the Mobile Inpatient Care@Home (MIC@Home) Regulatory and Financing Sandbox commissioned by MOH.
-The care model is currently made available to most public hospitals in Singapore.
+With the successful conclusion of the Mobile Inpatient Care@Home (MIC@Home) Regulatory and Financing Sandbox commissioned by MOH, we are co-executing the Sandbox-to-Mainstream transition of the care model in Singapore.
 MIC@Home, better known as Hospital-at-Home (HaH) overseas, is an alternative inpatient care delivery model that offers clinically-suitable patients the option of being hospitalised in their own homes, instead of a hospital ward.
 This model delivers inpatient-level care through the use of digital tools such as remote monitoring, and round-the-clock care by the professional care teams consisting of doctors, nurses, pharmacists, and allied health professionals from the public hospitals and community medical partners.
-From the results of the initial local pilots, the MIC@Home Sandbox has shown potential to result in better patient outcomes and relieve ongoing capacity constraints in hospitals.
+Our longer term goal is to establish MIC@Home as a clinically viable, cost-neutral, and value-driven alternative to traditional inpatient care.

 Technology plays a crucial role in supporting hospital and community healthcare initiatives.
 The IGH programme augments ongoing clinical pilots with digital enablers to better facilitate healthcare delivery in Singapore.
 We support national care redesign pilots like One-Rehab across more than 100 sites in Singapore.
 Another project, the OCP (One-Care Plan) Application, supports patients in the community, by allowing community health and social care providers from different institutions to securely share patient information, enabling coordinated care planning.